tomjoht/tomjoht.github.io/_posts/2015/2015-06-17-how-to-authenticate-documentation.md

 - technical-writing
 - jekyll
 keywords: content management, access control, identity access management
-summary: "Authenticating documentation poses significant challenges with identity access control.
+description: "Authenticating documentation poses significant challenges with identity access control.
 Ideally, customers should only see documentation for products they purchased.
 Rather than creating separate sites for each audience, a content management system can map viewing rights to user groups."
 ---

 ## Why authenticate documentation?